Paediatric dermatology program

 - Michelle Lee, RN: RN Coordinator for EB, Morphea and CTCL Clinics

-- Jackie Su, RN: RN Coordinator for VAST Clinic, Laser Clinic, CALMs and Genodermatoses
+- Jackie Su, RN: RN Coordinator for VAST Clinic, CALMs, Genodermatoses and Psoriasis Clinics

-- Kirsti Johnson, RN: RN Coordinator for Atopic Dermatitis School Program, Laser Clinic
+- Kirsti Johnson, RN: RN Coordinator for Atopic Dermatitis School Program, Hidradenitis Suppurativa, and Alopecia Clinics

 The Section of Dermatology is currently involved in several research studies from retrospective studies to randomized controlled, prospective studies.